What are Life Rules?

 When we see the decision as our only input, the quality of our decisions improves.

-2. Always Sleep on An Important Decision
+3. Always Sleep on an Important Decision

 There are few things that disrupt your ability to concentrate more than a lack of sleep.

 The more tired we become, the more our emotion affects our judgement.
 The more likely we are to make irrational choices.
+This is why it should be a rule to always sleep on an important decision.

 Of course, it makes sense to sleep before making a big decision.